NessJade96/14-Model-View-Controller-MVC-Tech-Blog/README.md

 6. Adding in the Post routes, and changing the commentRoutes to reflect users commenting.

 7. Creating the homeRoutes to navigate through the application.
 Seeded the database

+8. Changed some of the get routes as they weren't loading the content correctly, and updated JS files to 'update post'